|

 Remains of ancient town Pharos in Stari Grad (left) - Stari Grad, the

-oldest town on the island and one of the first in Europe, was founded by the
+oldest town on the island and one

-ancient Greeks in 385/384 BC as an independent polis of Pharos. |
+independent polis of Pharos. |

 |||

-The church of St. Anthony in Sucuraj (left) was built
+The church of St. Anthony in Sućuraj (left) was built

 in 1663.
-During Venetian rule Sucuraj was at the point where three borders
+During Venetian rule Sućuraj was at the point where three borders

 met; the Venetian, the Turkish and the state of Dubrovnik.
 Many of refuges